snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 ### Error Handling

-As far as it possible, all functions should be marked `[[nodiscard]]`, as this avoids bugs due to unused variables.
+As far as is possible, all functions should be marked `[[nodiscard]]`, as this avoids bugs due to unused variables.
 It also forces functions to be used as they are designed to.
 Any exceptions should be noted in a comment.

 We will not throw any exceptions.
 If an exception is thrown by something, this will truly be an exceptional circumstance.
 To enforce this, all functions should be marked as `noexcept`.